Grow a Healthy Lawn

 Simply following the general directions listed by the manufacturer on a package of commercial fertilizer can lead to overapplication of the products, and, for soils in this region, excess phosphorus application.
 Excess phosphorus, nutrients, and pesticides that are washed off fertilized yards along with stormwater causes problems when they make their way into our creeks and rivers.
 Soil testing also helps watershed residents determine exactly what nutrients are needed, which saves time and money for the homeowner.

-- Healthy Lawns and Gardens Progam of the Southeastern Oakland County Water Authority has a website of information and resources for homeowners on water-friendly fertilizing practices.
+- Healthy Lawns and Gardens Program of the Southeastern Oakland County Water Authority has a website of information and resources for homeowners on water-friendly fertilizing practices.

-- Fertilizing Landscape Plants is a fact sheet from the University of Ohio Extension service.
+- A Homeowner’s Guide to Nutrition and Fertilization of Landscape Trees and Shrubs is a fact sheet from the Michigan State University Extension service.

 - Responsible Fertilizer Practices for Lawns is a report of the University of Minnesota Extension Service, division of “Turfgrass Management for Protecting Water Quality.”